arviz-devs/arviz/CONTRIBUTING.md

 # Guidelines for Contributing

-As a scientific community-driven software project, PyMC3 welcomes contributions from interested individuals or groups.
-These guidelines are provided to give potential contributors information to make their contribution compliant with the conventions of the PyMC3 project, and maximize the probability of such contributions to be merged as quickly and efficiently as possible.
+As a scientific community-driven software project, ArviZ welcomes contributions from interested individuals or groups.
+These guidelines are provided to give potential contributors information to make their contribution compliant with the conventions of the ArviZ project, and maximize the probability of such contributions to be merged as quickly and efficiently as possible.

-There are 4 main ways of contributing to the PyMC3 project (in descending order of difficulty or scope):
+There are 4 main ways of contributing to the ArviZ project (in descending order of difficulty or scope):

 * Adding new or improved functionality to the existing codebase
 * Fixing outstanding issues (bugs) with the existing codebase.
 They range from low-level software bugs to higher-level design problems.
-* Contributing or improving the documentation (`docs`) or examples (`pymc3/examples`)
+* Contributing or improving the documentation (`docs`) or examples (`arviz/examples`)
 * Submitting issues related to bugs or desired enhancements

 # Opening issues

 We appreciate being notified of problems with the existing PyMC code.
-We prefer that issues be filed the on [Github Issue Tracker](https://github.com/pymc-devs/pymc3/issues), rather than on social media or by direct email to the developers.
+We prefer that issues be filed the on [Github Issue Tracker](https://github.com/arviz-devs/arviz/issues), rather than on social media or by direct email to the developers.

 Please verify that your issue is not being currently addressed by other issues or pull requests by using the GitHub search tool to look for key words in the project issue tracker.